Sequestration is a legal order which confirms to your creditors

 If you live in Scotland then you may not need to consider

-scheme could be more suitable.
-More information can be found on
+arrangement scheme could be more suitable.
+More information can be

 Benefits of sequestration